iidan/products-test-backend/README.txt

-//I can config the tests to run auto on load, but it was not in the requirements do I set it manually
+//I can config the tests to run auto on load, but it was not in the requirements, so I set it manually

 run the command :